Jamming and flocking in the restricted active Potts model: Numerical Results

-This section presents our findings of the 4-state APM with hardcore restrictions where we restrict the maximum number of particles on a site (${\rm MPS} > 1$).
+This section presents our findings of the rAPM with hard-core restriction where we restrict the number of allowed particles on a site (${\rm MPS} > 1$).
 A lower MPS signifies higher restriction on particle movement.

-Fig.~\ref{fig5}(a) and Fig.~\ref{fig5}(c) respectively show steady-state snapshots as a function of temperature and MPS for small ($\epsilon=0.9$) and large ($\epsilon=2.7$) propulsion velocities.
-In Fig.~\ref{fig5}(a), the system exhibits jammed MIPS bands with well-defined domain boundaries for strong restriction whereas shows features of unrestricted APM as relaxation on particle movement increases.
-The jammed bands (MPS = 6) are almost immobile because the preferred directions of motion of the particles on the boundaries are inaccessible due to the small hardcore cutoff.
-The system manifesting a liquid phase at low temperature and a coexistence region (with transversely moving liquid band) at a relatively higher temperature (MPS = 12) is typical of unrestricted flocking models~\cite{AIM,AIM-2,APM,ACM}.
-A further increase in temperature leads to a disordered gaseous phase (not shown in the snapshots).
+Figure~\ref{fig5}(a) and Fig.~\ref{fig5}(c), respectively, show steady-state snapshots as a function of temperature and MPS for small ($\epsilon=0.9$) and large ($\epsilon=2.7$) propulsion velocities.
+In Fig.~\ref{fig5}(a), the system exhibits phase-separated orientationally disordered jammed domains with well-defined ordered domain boundaries for strong repulsion, whereas it shows features of unrestricted APM as relaxation on particle movement increases.
+By jamming we denote a transition from a free-flowing state to a high-density kinetically arrested solid configuration~\cite{nagel2010} due to MIPS.
+Although domain boundaries are ordered, the preferred directions of motion of the particles on the boundaries are inaccessible due to the hard cutoff and as a consequence, the jammed bands are almost immobile.
+With more freedom on movement, the system manifests a liquid phase at low temperature and a liquid-gas coexistence region (with transversely moving liquid band on gaseous background) at a relatively higher temperature typical of unrestricted flocking models~\cite{AIM,AIM-2,APM,ACM}.
+In this paper, by liquid we always mean a liquid phase with respect to orientational order.
+A further increase in temperature leads to a disordered gaseous phase (not shown in the snapshots). \\